 Kate Raudenbush is a New York-based, Burning Man-bred artist who resonates deeply with environmental issues and our evolving humanity.
-Kate is a creator of large immersive & allegorical sculpture works that catalyze social engagement, while exploring themes that range from technological sustainability, to creation myth, and from self-empowerment to environmental awareness.
+She is a creator of monolithic, immersive & allegorical sculpture works that aim to catalyze social engagement, and shift consciousness while exploring themes that range from technological sustainability, to creation myth, and from self-empowerment to environmental awareness.

 She synthesizes materials such as structural steel, wood, mirror and L.E.D. light programing to construct her concepts that are developed through 3D rendering software, mechanical engineering, interactive programming.
-She then utilizes industrial machining, welding, laser-cutting, rigging and cranes to construct her sculptures, stages and bring her ritual spaces to life.
+She then utilizes industrial machining, welding, CNC laser-cutting, rigging, cranes and solar power to construct her sculptures, stages and bring her ritual spaces to life.

 As a self-taught sculpture artist, the power of her work lies in its ability to raise awareness of important social and environmental concerns without compromising beauty and aesthetics, often creating a feeling of sacred space and other-worldliness.
-Kate’s work and words have been published, commissioned and collected in art museums from Seoul to Reno, in international art fairs from Miami to the Hamptons, and in festivals from Amsterdam to Las Vegas, Santiago, San Fransisco, New York City, and in the creative vanguard of many epic, fiery gatherings at Burning Man.
+Creating the first Burning Man sculpture to be collected for the permanent collection in a US museum in 2007, Kate’s work and words have been published, and exhibited in art museums from Seoul to Reno, in international art fairs from Miami to the Hamptons, and in festivals from Amsterdam to Las Vegas, Santiago Chile, San Fransisco, New York City, and in the creative vanguard of many epic, fiery gatherings at Burning Man.